 Dr. McMurrich married Beatrice Worts Myles in Toronto on the 9th of January, 1907.
-She was born on the 1st of December, 1879, the 2nd of 4 children born to Robert Myles and the former Margaret Elizabeth Worts.
-At the time of her birth, her father was a bookkeeper and her parents resided at 539 Church Street.
-Her siblings were Percy, Adeline and Gordon.
+Mrs. McMurrich was born in Toronto on the 1st of December, 1879.
+She was the eldest of 4 children born to Robert Myles and the former Margaret Elizabeth Worts.
+At the time of her birth, her father was a bookkeeper and her parents resided at 539 Church Street in Toronto.
+Her siblings were; Frederick Percival Myles, Florence Adeline Myles and Robert Gordon Myles.
 In 1891 the Myles family resided in the St Patrick’s Ward of Toronto and they employed a cook and 3 “housemaids”.

 Dr. and Mrs. McMurrich had one daughter, Margaret Drummond McMurrich who was born on the 23rd of March, 1908.
 At the time of her birth the McMurrich family were residing at 130 Delaware Ave., in Toronto, Ontario.

 Dr. McMurrich enlisted in the Canadian Army Medical Corp, during World War I, on the 2nd of April, 1916 with the rank of Captain.
 On his attestation Dr. McMurrich was listed as 5’9″, with a fair complexion, brown hair and blue eyes.
 Dr. McMurrich served in England and in France.
-While in England, he was diagnosed with diabetes.
+He was working at the Étaples Hospital in the north of France when it was bombed.
+While he was serving in England, he was diagnosed with diabetes.
 Dr. McMurrich was struck off strength on the 18th of May, 1920 due to general demobilization.

-Dr. McMurrich died in Jarrow, London, England on the 28th of December, 1925.
+Dr. McMurrich was working on the ocean liner “Melita” when he died suddenly on the 28th of December, 1925.
+His death was registered in Jarrow, London, England.
 Although his death occurred 7 years after the official conclusion of WWI, his death was attributed to “heart failure and diabetes” related to his service during the war.